 There is nothing to download.
 Nothing to configure or deploy.
 Nothing to set up or tweak or grant permissions.
 No cause to wonder which version or which updates are loaded.

-And best of all: no Java, no Flash, no .NET, and no Silverlight.
+Nor do you need Java, Flash, .NET, Silverlight, or Acrobat.
 You can finally clean those platforms off your computers, and be forever free of the constant security vulnerabilities and patches.

 If you buy a new workstation, just plug it in.
 If you add another tablet, just open its web browser.
 If you hire a new employee who has his own smartphone, just give them the web URL.